-To make yourself as comfortable as possible when you have a cold, try:
+To make yourself as comfortable as possible when you have a cold, try these tips:

-- Drinking plenty of fluids.
+- Drink plenty of fluids.
 Water, juice, clear broth or warm lemon water are good choices.
-Avoid caffeine and alcohol, which can dehydrate you.
+Avoid caffeine and alcohol, which can increase fluid loss.

-- Adjusting your room's temperature and humidity.
+- Adjust your room's temperature and humidity.
 Keep your room warm, but not overheated.
-If the air is dry, a cool-mist humidifier or vaporizer can moisten the air and help ease congestion and coughing.
-Keep the humidifier clean to prevent the growth of bacteria and molds.
+If the air is dry, a cool-mist humidifier can help with stuffiness and coughing.
+Clean your humidifier as directed to prevent the growth of bacteria and molds.

+Zinc also has potentially harmful side effects.
 Intranasal zinc might cause permanent damage to the sense of smell.
-In June 2009, the FDA issued a warning against using three zinc-containing nasal cold remedies because they had been associated with a long-lasting or permanent loss of smell (anosmia).
+The U.S. Food and Drug Administration (FDA) issued a warning against using zinc-containing nasal cold remedies because they are associated with a long-lasting or permanent loss of smell.

 Preparing for an appointment